Math, Date/Time & utils (hApi unit)

 Days_Between

-function calculates the number of days between two dates, with an option for a 360-day calendar year calculation.
+Calculates the number of days between two dates, with an option for a 360-day calendar year calculation.

 function Days_Between(_FromDate, _UntilDate: TDateTime; CONST Base_360: Boolean): Integer;